yeguanchen1997-design/Midpalatal-suture_scRNAseq/README.md

 ================================================================================
 INSTRUCTIONS FOR USE
 ================================================================================
-Load the three provided .rds files and run scRNAseq_analysis.R in order (Sections 0-7).
+To reproduce the full analysis from raw data:
+  Run Sections 1-2 for QC, preprocessing, and cell type annotation, then continue with Sections 3-7 for downstream analysis.

+To reproduce downstream analysis only (from pre-processed objects):
+  Download RDS files from GEO (accession: GSE325000), place them in ./data/rds/, and run from Section 3 onward.

 All parameters in the script match exactly those reported in the manuscript Methods section.
-No modifications are required for reproduction.

 ================================================================================
 FILE CONTENTS
 ================================================================================
   scRNAseq_analysis.R              -- Main annotated analysis script
   README(Github).txt               -- This file